Why World-Class Writer Ann Handley Completely Revamped Her Newsletter in 2018

 “Think about the word ‘newsletter.’
 I don’t focus on the news.
 I focus on the letter.
 That makes my voice more accessible.
 It makes it more human, and it also makes it a whole lot easier to just write,” Handley says.

 4. Write your first draft.
 Walk away from it.
 Then edit.

 Finally, Handley advises waiting before you edit your first draft.
 She says, “I never write something and then publish it.
 I always put some distance between me, my writing, and the publishing.
 And I do that because I believe that the editing is just as important as the writing.”

 Try Handley’s email marketing platform of choice — for free!

-Get a 30-day free trial of AWeber and start sending an engaging email marketing newsletter today.
+Get AWeber Free and start sending an engaging email marketing newsletter today.